- What is the program cost?

 Courses in the Summer Immersion Programs do not carry college credit.
 Upon successful participation, participants receive, in addition to evaluation letters, Columbia University Certifications of Participation

 How are students evaluated?

 Grades are not assigned.
-Rather, upon successful participation of the program, students receive an official Columbia University Certification of Participation and written evaluations from their instructors.
-Instructors comment candidly and constructively on students’ performance, as demonstrated by their in-class participation and submitted work.
-Students are evaluated on the basis the effort they put in, their progress over the duration of the class, and their potential for future work in the pertinent field and in college.
+Rather, upon successful participation in the program, students receive an official Columbia University Certification of Participation and written evaluations from their instructors.
+Instructors comment candidly and constructively on student performance, as demonstrated by in-class participation and submitted work.

 Do students have access to campus facilities?